UVAdMIST/swmm_rl/README.md

 # swmm_rl
 This repository contains Python codes for using reinforcement learning with the U.S EPA's Stormwater Management Model (SWMM) to develop real-time control policies of stormwater systems.
+Passive and Rule-based Control codes are included for comparison with RL.

 Required packages:
 1. pyswmm